The Everyday Arrow Weight Formula

 This formula is built to unlock your bow’s full potential based on draw weight, draw length, and real hunting distance.

-How We Picked These GPP Ranges — And What They’re Based On
+How We Picked These GPP Ranges and What They’re Based On

 One of the biggest questions we get is: “Why did you choose these specific grains-per-pound (GPP) values in the Everyday Arrow Weight Formula?”
 That’s fair.
 If you’re trusting a formula to guide your arrow build, you deserve to know what’s behind it.